 Effective April 23, 2018, Spud, Jura and JSEL entered into a short term loan agreement (the "Short Term Loan Agreement"), for the principal amount of \$2 million.
 The principal amount bears interest at a rate of 11% per annum compounded quarterly.
-The principal and accrued interest will be due for repayment on the 181st day following the first drawdown under the Loan Agreement.
+The principal and accrued interest will be due for repayment on the 181st day following the first drawdown under the Short Term Loan Agreement.
 On April 30, 2018, Spud drew down the complete facility for the settlement of existing debentures.
+The outstanding amount of principal and accrued interest due under the Short Term Loan Agreement has been fully settled on April 1, 2020.